 “Unlawful taking or driving of a vehicle” is one of the two laws used to prosecute car theft in Los Angeles.
-Although it’s the less serious than grand theft auto, unlawful taking remains a serious crime and often carries up to a year in jail.
-In some cases it can even be a felony that carries years in prison.
-If you or someone in your family has been charged with unlawful taking of a vehicle, you need to speak to a Los Angeles car theft lawyer immediately.
+Although it’s less serious than grand theft auto, unlawful taking remains a serious crime and often carries up to a year in jail.
+In some cases, it can even be a felony that carries years in prison.

-Joyriding or unlawful taking is defined by California Vehicle Code Section 10851.
-This statue defines it as:
+Joyriding or unlawful taking is defined by California Vehicle Code (CVC) § 10851.
+This statute defines it as:

 Examples of unlawful taking of a vehicle include:

 - A valet is entrusted to park a car but decides to take it for a spin while the owner isn’t using it.